solidusio/solidus/guides/shipments/split-shipments.md

 splits the order into packages according to its rules, then passes the packages on to the next splitter in the sequence.

+For each generated shipment, a shipping method can be assigned.

 ### Default splitters

-Solidus comes with thre built-in splitters:
+Solidus comes with three built-in splitters:

 - [Backordered splitter][backordered-splitter]: Splits an order based on the amount of inventory on hand at each stock location.
-- [Shipping category splitter][shipping-category-splitter]: Splits an order into packages based on a product's shipping categories.
+- [Shipping category splitter][shipping-category-splitter]: Splits an order into shipments based on a product's shipping categories.
 This means that each package only has items that belongs to the same shipping category.
-- [Weight splitter][weight-splitter]: Splits an order into packages based on a weight threshold.
-This means that each package has a maximum weight: if a new item is added to the order and it causes a package to go over the weight threshold, a new package is created.
-All packages need to weigh less than the threshold.
+- [Weight splitter][weight-splitter]: Splits an order into shipments based on a weight threshold.
+This means that each shipment has a maximum weight: if a new item is added to the order and it causes a package to go over the weight threshold, a new shipment is created.
+Each shipment needs to weigh less than the threshold.
 You can set the weight threshold by changing the `Spree::Stock::Splitter::Weight.threshold` value in an initializer.
 (It defaults to `150`.)

 [backordered-splitter]: https://github.com/solidusio/solidus/blob/master/core/app/models/spree/stock/splitter/backordered.rb